Why are body scanners being introduced?

 For security reasons we do not provide specific details of selection or additional screening however we can give assurance that passengers will not be selected based upon ethnic origin, gender or destination of travel.

 Are body scanners safe?

-What is it like to be scanned?
+What is likely to be scanned?

 Body scanning requires the passenger to stand in a particular position within the scanner.
 There is no physical sensation and the process will take less than 10 seconds.
 If the scanner detects any potentially dangerous items on your person, the security officer will conduct a further check.
 Some passengers may also be asked to remove their shoes and/or have their headwear checked after the body scan.